SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-01-13-using-rslurm-parallel.md

 data_names <- c('atus_sample')
 ```

 We can also specify only the needed packages so that `rslurm` does not have to copy all the packages you happen to have loaded into your current R environment into each of the task environments.
-The only package required here is `caret`.
+The packages required here are `caret` and `gbm`.

 ```
-needed_packages <- c('caret')
+needed_packages <- c('caret', 'gbm')
 ```

 ### Call slurm_apply() to run the parallel job

 Now we put it all together with a call to `slurm_apply()`.
 We specify the function name, the parameter data frame, a descriptive job name, the objects, and the packages.
 We also request the number of nodes to split the job across (only one is needed for this example) and how many CPUs per node.
-We request 4 CPUs, meaning that this job will run about 4x faster than if you fit all the models sequentially.
+We request 4 CPU cores, meaning that this job will run about 4x faster than if you fit all the models sequentially.
+You can request more CPU cores if you have a bigger job.
+See the [cluster FAQ]({{ '/faq/What-is-the-SESYNC-cluster.html' | relative_url }}) for information on the number of available cores.

-Just for the purposes of this example, we pass the option `partition = 'sesynctest'` to `rslurm` which will send the job to run on one of the two nodes set aside for quick test jobs.
-The test nodes have only 4 CPUs apiece, while the other nodes have 8, which is why we specify `cpus_per_node = 4` (otherwise we could specify as many as eight CPUs if we are requesting a single node).
-Jobs on test nodes will terminate after one hour.

-Optionally, you could pass additional options to `slurm_apply()` to specify things like the maximum memory and time allocation for the job, but that isn't necessary for this relatively small job that we don't anticipate hogging a lot of resources.
+Optionally, you could use the `slurm_options` argument to pass additional options to specify things like the maximum memory and time allocation for the job, but that isn't necessary for this relatively small job that we don't anticipate hogging a lot of resources.
+The job scheduler will automatically assign the job to unused CPUs without you having to explicitly specify that.

 Putting that all together, here is our call:

 ```
 my_job <- slurm_apply(f = tune_model, params = tune_grid, jobname = 'tune_GBM', nodes = 1, cpus_per_node = 4,
-                      add_objects = data_names, pkgs = needed_packages, slurm_options = list(partition = 'sesynctest'))
+                      global_objects = data_names, pkgs = needed_packages)

-# Submitted batch job 361735
+# Submitted batch job 2881
 ```

 The message returned indicates that the job submitted to the cluster without any initial errors.